What To See And Do In The Garden

-Our brand-new natural play area has been custom designed with a series of timber (re-purposing trees which were brought down during storm Arwen and Barra) and rope structures creating a giant spiders web!
+Run wild with the forest!
+Our brand-new natural play area has been custom-designed, re-purposing trees which were brought down during storm Arwen and Barra, with a series of timber and rope structures creating a giant spider’s web!

-Look in the trees for squirrels, up to the sky for birds and under logs for millipedes.
-Our Enchanted web provides physical and creative play opportunities and challenges inviting children to climb, balance and explore the natural world around them.
+Climb through the spider’s web and up to the tree house, look in the trees for red squirrels, up to the sky for birds and under logs for millipedes.
+Our Enchanted Web provides physical and creative play opportunities and challenges inviting children to climb, balance and explore the natural world around them.

-Bespoke made by Sam Green, Exploratree is full of individual quirks, celebrating the individual nature of each piece of timber.
+Bespoke made by Sam Green, the Exploratree is full of individual quirks, celebrating the individual nature of each piece of timber.

 Rest and Relaxation